-The problem in assuming you know what is a warm lead is realising that there is no one size fits all.
-BOFU content depends on a few factors, and the first starts with your sales team.
+The problem here lies in realising that there is no one size fits all.
+BOTF content depends on a few factors, and the first starts with your sales team.

 You need to ask them what kind of leads they can work with and what do they define as a good lead (within reason).
 Once you’ve figured that out, you can start working on what kind of content can nurture and indicate a warm lead.